Alexander-Barth/FluidSimDemo-WebAssembly/README.md

 gives the expected output.
 As in Julia, scalar parameters (32/64-bit integer, floats) are passed by value while arrays are passed by reference and can thus changes are visible by the caller.

-As a final example we take a simple 2D fluid simulation solving the inviscic and incompressible Navier-Stokes equations.
+As a final example we take a simple 2D fluid simulation solving the inviscid and incompressible Navier-Stokes equations.
 It is based on the [compact implementation](https://github.com/matthias-research/pages/blob/master/tenMinutePhysics/17-fluidSim.html) of
 Matthias Müller reimplemented in Julia.